 If you think that a dusting of cocoa powder might be too bitter for your tastes then mix 50% cocoa powder with 50% powdered coconut sugar.
 To powder coconut sugar just blend it for a few seconds in a small jug blender or a coffee / spice grinder.

-I was inspired to make this after having cocoa dusted cashew nuts in Bali and going to a chocolate factory where they made a delicious chilled chocolate drink with just coconut sugar, water and cacao.
+I was inspired to make this after having cocoa dusted cashew nuts by East Bali Cashews and going to a chocolate factory where they made a delicious chilled chocolate drink with just coconut sugar, water and cacao.